CirclesUBI/whitepaper/Circles.md

 Bob has 100 BobCoin
 Alice has 100 AliceCoin
-Bob gives 100 BobCoin to Alice and takes 100 AliceCoin from her Bob can now spend money with 25 people (and their friends, and friends of friends, etc) and Alice can only spend money with Bob
+Bob gives 100 BobCoin to Alice and takes 100 AliceCoin from her Bob can now spend money with 25 people (and their friends, and friends of friends, etc) Alice can now only spend money with Bob
 ```

 ![](https://raw.githubusercontent.com/CirclesUBI/docs/master/assets/diagram_4.png)